Rays vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won 26 of the 31 games they were favored on the moneyline this season (83.9%).
+- The Rays have been favored on the moneyline 32 total times this season.
+They've finished 27-5 in those games.

-- The Rays have a 66.7% chance to win this game based on the moneyline's implied probability.
+- Based on this game's moneyline, the Rays have an implied win probability of 65.5%.

-- Tampa Bay has played in 32 games with a set over/under, and have combined with its opponents to go over the total 17 times (17-12-3).
+- In the 33 games in which bookmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 18 times (18-12-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.